 Apple Pay Module

-Enable Apple Pay on the Web for users in Safari on Apple devices with sufficient security features.
+Enable Apple Pay on the web for customers using Safari on compatible Apple devices.

 🚧